ets-labs/python-dependency-injector/docs/catalogs/declarative.rst

 Declarative catalogs
 --------------------

-``di.DeclarativeCatalog`` is a catalog of providers that could be defined in declarative manner.
+:py:class:`dependency_injector.catalogs.DeclarativeCatalog` is a catalog of providers that could be defined in declarative manner.
 It should cover most of the cases when list of providers that would be included in catalog is deterministic (catalog will not change its structure in runtime).

-Declarative catalogs have to extend base declarative catalog class - ``di.DeclarativeCatalog``.
+Declarative catalogs have to extend base declarative catalog class - :py:class:`dependency_injector.catalogs.DeclarativeCatalog`.

 Providers have to be defined like catalog's class attributes.
 Every provider in catalog has name.
 This name should follow ``some_provider`` convention,